dlaumer/ipa2020/README.md

 Analysis:
-In order to use the analysis part of our code you need to run the file dashboard.py
+In order to use the analysis part of our code you need to run the file dashboard.py It requires the python 3 (we used 3.6)

 Visualisation:
-In order to see the visualisation, you need to open a local host in the folder "vsualisation" and open the index.html.
+In order to see the visualisation, you need to open a local host in the outmost folder and open the code/visualization/index.html.

 ### Prerequisites

 What things you need to install the software and how to install them

-Thw following python packages are required:
+The following python packages are required:
 ```
 * pandas
 * plotly